hav4ik/hav4ik.github.io/articles/_drafts/2021-08-15-learning-to-rank.md

 I still remember being fascinated by Google Search when I saw it the first time.
 As an 8th-grade kid getting his first computer, the ability to search for any information I want among billions of web pages looked like magic to me.
 As Arthur C. Clarke famously said, ["any sufficiently advanced technology is indistinguishable from magic."][tech_is_magic] By that definition, the search engines that allow us to access thousands of years of humanity's accumulated knowledge at our fingertip, are the modern version of magic!

 Back then, even in my wildest dreams, I couldn't have imagined that 25 years old me will have the privilege to move across the globe to work on a search engine called [Microsoft Bing][bing] &mdash; an ambitious project with enough guts to compete with Google in the search market!
 Now that I can see how it works from the inside, the "magic" behind that little search box became even more impressive to me.
-The search engine is a truly gigantic marvel of modern technology, built and supported by tens of thousands of hardware engineers, software developers, and machine learning scientists.
+The search engine is a truly gigantic marvel of modern technology, built and supported by thousands of hardware engineers, software developers, and machine learning scientists.

 There is a lot for me to learn about and there is a lot of things that I don't know, so in this blog post, I'll take you together with me on my study journey about [Learning to Rank (LTR)][ltr] algorithms.
 I'm by no means an expert in this field so this post is likely to be filled with a lot of inaccuracies.
 If you spotted any mistakes in this post or if I'm completely wrong in some sections, please let me know.